Bachelor's Degree Requirements

 Students who have been academically disqualified must petition for reinstatement to the Scholastic Review Committee to graduate.
 Students who are out of status due to suspension or expulsion cannot be awarded a degree until they are officially back in status with the university.

-All grade changes, removals of incompletes, and transfer work necessary for completion of degree requirements must be on file in the Office of the Registrar by the Friday following the end of the term of graduation.
+All grade changes, removals of incompletes, UO study abroad course work, and transfer work necessary for completion of degree requirements must be on file in the Office of the Registrar by the Friday following the end of the term of graduation.
 Academic records are sealed thirty days after the conferral of a degree; no changes to the record will be made following that date.

 Students who do not apply to graduate will not receive retroactive degrees even if degree requirements were completed at an earlier date.

-Applications for graduate degrees are available from the Graduate School.
+Applications for graduate degrees are available from the Division of Graduate Studies.